vmware/terraform-provider-avi/website/docs/r/avi_controllerproperties.html.markdown

 * `consistency_check_timeout_period` - (Optional) Period for consistency check job.
 * `crashed_se_reboot` - (Optional) Placeholder for description of property crashed_se_reboot of obj type controllerproperties field type integer  type int.
 * `dead_se_detection_timer` - (Optional) Placeholder for description of property dead_se_detection_timer of obj type controllerproperties field type integer  type int.
+* `default_minimum_api_timeout` - (Optional) Minimum api timeout value.if this value is not 60, it will be the default timeout for all apis that do not have a specific timeout.if an api has a specific timeout but is less than this value, this value will become the new timeout.
 * `dns_refresh_period` - (Optional) Period for refresh pool and gslb dns job.
 * `dummy` - (Optional) Placeholder for description of property dummy of obj type controllerproperties field type integer  type int.
 * `enable_api_sharding` - (Optional) This setting enables the controller leader to shard api requests to the followers (if any).